onionpancakes/chassis/README.md

 #object[dev.onionpancakes.chassis.core.RawString 0x31b2d0a8 "<div><p>not-blocked</p></div>"]
 ```

-## Constant Global Vars are Inlined
+## Global Vars with Constant Values are Inlined

-Symbols of global vars with constant values are inlined when compiled.
+Global vars with constant values are inlined during compilation.
 Constant types include `String`, `Long`, `IPersistentCollection` of constants, and `RawString` such as `c/doctype-html5` and `c/nbsp`.
 Use `cc/constant?` to check if values are constants.

 ```clojure
 ;; Fully compacted!